Concordium/concordium.github.io/source/mainnet/net/concepts/concepts-baker.rst

 #.
 If the block is valid, the finalizers will sign it.

 #.
-If the combined effective stake of the finalizers who sign the block is *greater than or equal to* OR  *effective stake is at least* two-thirds of the total stake, the block gets a :ref:`Quorum Certificate (QC)<glossary-quorum-certificate>` that certifies that this is a valid block.
+If the combined effective stake of the finalizers who sign the block is *greater than or equal to* two-thirds of the total stake, the block gets a :ref:`Quorum Certificate (QC)<glossary-quorum-certificate>` that certifies that this is a valid block.
 Without the QC the new round cannot progress.

 .. image:: ../images/concepts/baker-process1.png
    :alt: diagram of baker process